Planning your perfect Oregon road trip

 Bring extra layers

-The temperatures change quickly, and they differ by location.
+Temperatures change quickly and vary by location.
 The coast is always colder than the center of the state, sometimes up to 30°F. I recommend packing lots of layers.
 Depending on the season, bring anything from capris and t-shirts to fleece jackets, a hat, and gloves.
 For hiking, I recommend hiking boots.
 Due to changing weather, you are likely to find many muddy trails.
 For the beach, bring a pair of comfortable sandals.
 If you plan to get into hot springs, pack a bathing suit – that is, if you plan to wear one.
 Nudity is to be expected at hot springs.

 Road tripping Oregon: Trillium Lake in with Mt Hood in the distance